radeksm/radeksm.github.io/_posts/Linux/2025-03-11-Configure-bond-with-nmcli.md

 Site notes
 ==========
-1. The bond mode which I confiured for this example is _adaptive load balancing_ or ALB mode.
-This mode allows to distribute your TX and RX traffic accross all physical interfaces with no switch configuration.
+1. The bond mode which I configured for this example is _adaptive load balancing_ or ALB mode.
+This mode allows to distribute your TX and RX traffic across all physical interfaces with no switch configuration.